drunomics/php-project/README.md

 * Run `phapp create myproject --template=drunomics/php`

+* Edit `phapp.yml` and fill-in your project's attributes.

 * The project is prepared with a basic `.build-gitignore` file that includes the composer generated vendor directory into builds.
 Run `phapp build BRANCH` to build a branch.